Biblical Words

 The problem is the great similarity of Colossians to Ephesians.
 The thick, lugubrious language of Ephesians 1-3 is so different from the main letters that I cannot conceive them as coming from the person who wrote Romans, even at a later time in Paul’s life.
 And it is exactly that kind of Ephesian language that appears in several sections of Colossians.

-(The point is the very different style.
+(On Ephesians: The point is the very different style.
 If you can tolerate the long circular unending sentences [which the English translations break up into several readable sentences], it has a brilliance and excellence of its own.
-It’s thought is very powerful for the Pauline churches in the 90’s of the Christian era.)
+The thought is very powerful -- if it is addressed to the Pauline churches in the 90’s of the Christian era.)

 As Ephesians goes, so goes Colossians.
 One of Paul’s followers with special interest in the three churches of the Lycus valley (a hundred miles east of Ephesus) wrote it, probably between 70 and 90 CE.
 The author of this letter was confident that he/she could speak in the voice of “Paul,” could dictate to the scribe the spirit of Paul as Paul would have faced very new circumstances among the churches.
 He/she understood the Colossian community in the second generation of its life and spoke with the fervor that he knew well from his/her long work with Paul.